 - (i) (b) Cleistogamous flowers are strictly autogamous because they remain always close.
-(1) - (a) In chasmogamy, pollination takes place in ii) open flower.
-(1) - (c) Advantage of cleistogamy is no dependence 13) on pollinators.
-(1) - (a) Commelina has cleistogamous flowers thus V3 no pollinating agents are required for pollination.
-(1) - V) (d) Cleistogamous flowers are not dependent on pollinators.
-These are bisexual flowers which never open thus always remain closed. - Therefore, there is no change of cross-pollination in them.
-(1)

-A single DNA band is observed in plasmid, while two DNA bands are observed in linear DNA in agarose gel because plasmid is a circular DNA molecule and when cut with enzyme, it becomes linear, but does not get fragmented.
+(1) - (ii) (a) In chasmogamy, pollination takes place in open flower.
+(1) - (iii) (c) Advantage of cleistogamy is no dependence on pollinators.
+(1) - (iv) (a) Commelina has cleistogamous flowers thus no pollinating agents are required for pollination.
+(1) - (v) (d) Cleistogamous flowers are not dependent on pollinators.
+These are bisexual flowers which never open thus always remain closed.
+Therefore, there is no change of cross-pollination in them.
+(1) - A single DNA band is observed in plasmid, while two DNA bands are observed in linear DNA in agarose gel because plasmid is a circular DNA molecule and when cut with enzyme, it becomes linear, but does not get fragmented.

-Whereas, a linear DNA molecule gets cut into two ragments.
+Whereas, a linear DNA molecule gets cut into two fragments.
 (2)

-t is true that all hydrophytes are not pollinated by vater.
-The hydrophytes whose flowers emerge above the surface of water are pollinated by insects or wind, e.g. water hyacinth and water lily are collinated by insects.

-The hormones that are produced only during pregnancy are

-- Human Chorionic Gonadotropin (hCG) It is secreted by the placenta.
-The primary role of hCG is to keep the corpus luteum functioning, so that it continues to produce oestrogen and progesterone. - ii) Relaxin It is secreted by the ovary.
+- It is true that all hydrophytes are not pollinated by water.
+The hydrophytes whose flowers emerge above the surface of water are pollinated by insects or wind, e.g. water hyacinth and water lily are pollinated by insects.
+(2) - Or The hormones that are produced only during pregnancy are - (i) Human Chorionic Gonadotropin (hCG) It is secreted by the placenta.
+The primary role of hCG is to keep the corpus luteum functioning, so that it continues to produce oestrogen and progesterone. - (ii) Relaxin It is secreted by the ovary.
 It relaxes the pelvic ligaments of pregnant woman, so as to prepare it for the childbirth during parturition.
-(1 + 1)

-ALC: NO DECISION OF A DECISIONO OF A Proteins (AFPs).
+(1+1)

+- The Antarctic fish (Trematomus) remains active even in extremely cold sea water due to the presence of special ice nucleating proteins called Anti-Freeze Proteins (AFPs).
 The AFPs can bind to ice and subsequently inhibit the growth of the ice crystals in the body.
 Thus, these fishes are adapted to tolerate very low temperatures.
 These fishes can inhabit ice laden or cold water below freezing point (-0.7°C) of their blood serum by virtue of AFPs.
-(2)

-- It is better to purchase organically grown rice because in organic farming, biopesticides and biofertilisers are used which are natural and are not harmful.
+(2) - It is better to purchase organically grown rice because in organic farming, biopesticides and biofertilisers are used which are natural and are not harmful.
 They do not cause health hazard.
 On the other hand, in conventional farming, excessive chemical pesticides and insecticides are used which affect human health adversely.
-(2) - 21. cry genes code for Bt toxins which are lethal to bollworms.
+(2) - cry genes code for Bt toxins which are lethal to bollworms.
 Specific Bt toxin genes are isolated from the bacterium Bacillus thuringiensis and incorporated into several crops like cotton.
 The choice of the gene depends on the crop and the targeted pest, as most Bt toxins are insect group specific.
-Gene cry IAc and cry IIAb control cotton bollworms while cry IAb controls corn borer.
-(2) - In a sewage treatment plant, during the secondary treatment of the wastewater, the primary effluent is passed through large aeration tanks, where it is constantly agitated and air is pumped through it.
+Gene cry IAc and cry IIAb control cotton bollworms while cry IAb controls com borer.
+(2) - 22.
+In a sewage treatment plant, during the secondary treatment of the wastewater, the primary effluent is passed through large aeration tanks, where it is constantly agitated and air is pumped through it.
 This allows vigorous growth of useful aerobic microbes into flocs.
 Flocs are masses of bacteria associated with fungal filaments to form mesh-like structures.
+They deprade filaments to form mesh-like structures.
 They degrade organic matter in sewage water aerobically and thus reduces BOD value.
 (1+1)

-- Two factors responsible for conferring stability to double helix structure of DNA are - (a) Stacking of one base pair over other (1) - (b) H-bond between nitrogenous bases (1) - Or The scientific name of fruitfly is Drosophila melanogaster.
+- 23. Two factors responsible for conferring stability to double helix structure of DNA are

+(a) Stacking of one base pair over other

+(b) H-bond between nitrogenous bases

+(1)

+- Or The scientific name of fruitfly is Drosophila melanogaster.